 To import your CSV file:

-Adjust Delimiter, Enclosure, and Escape if necessary.
-The default
+Adjust the value in Delimiter, Enclosure, and Escape, if necessary.

-Map the fields in your CSV file to the fields you want your data saved to in Campaign Studio.
+Map the fields in your CSV file to the fields where you want to save your data in Campaign Studio.

 Map Company name to the Company name field under Primary Company, not the contact’s Company field.